microsoft/pxt-adafruit/docs/lessons/rotation.md

 # charting lesson

-Create a charting app for simulating and measuring the acceleration applied to the micro:bit
+Measure the acceleration on the micro:bit in the "z" direction.

 ## Topic